Crowned lapwing: Habitat and numbers

 Crowned lapwings prefer short, dry grassland which may be overgrazed or burnt, but avoid mountains.
 In higher-rainfall areas such as parts of Zambia and Zimbabwe, they occur mainly as dry-season visitors.
 In dry regions of northern Botswana, however, they are attracted in large numbers when good rainfall occurs.
 In southern Africa their highest concentrations are to be found in the dry central Kalahari region.

 Although generally outnumbered by blacksmith lapwings, they are the most widespread and locally the most numerous lapwing species in their area of distribution.
 Their numbers have increased in the latter part of the 20th century after benefiting from a range of human activities.
 They live up to 20 years.

 The crowned lapwing is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.

 Behaviour

 Crowned lapwings and the more localized black-winged lapwings sometimes associate and do not show mutual aggression, even within breeding territories.
 Different crowned lapwing males do however posture aggressively when nesting territories are established.
 The loser in an encounter assumes a special posture to signal his defeat.

 Bare-part colours of males brighten in the breeding season.
 Different types of display flights lure the female to the defended territory.
 A female accepting the male and territory will follow the male during his display flight.
 Mates may be retained for life.
 Egg-laying is timed to precede the rainy season and most incubating is done by the female.
 The male assists only on hot days, when he either incubates or shades the nest.

 Food

-Their diet consists of a variety of insects, but termites form an important component.
+Their diet consists of a variety of insects, but termites and ants form an important component.
+These insects are often extracted from the dung of large mammals.
+They feed mainly by surface pecking as opposed to digging.